Jingxue-24/QM2-team9/README.md

 ## What Are We Investigating? 🤔
 Using [Spotify's API](https://developer.spotify.com/documentation/web-api/) and the [US Billboard Charts](https://www.billboard.com/charts/hot-100), we are answering the question: ***How have the audio features of  popular songs evolved over the past 50 years?*** (NB: popular is defined as Top 20 US Billboard songs)

 This question will be answered using a different Python data science methods.

+For the full analysis and process, check out our [website!](https://jingxue19.wixsite.com/team9)

 ## Aims 🎯